tvirolai/hauskisgeneraattori/README.md

 What is a "hauskis"?
 According to an "official" "definition":

 > A "hauskis" translates roughly as "funnism".
-It is a pun where words that sound of look similar yet are semantically worlds apart are swapped in a song title or a band name.
+It is a pun where words that sound or look similar yet are semantically worlds apart are swapped in a song title or a band name.
 >
 > Example: AC/DC: "For those about to rock" -> "For those about to rot".
 >